Lopinder/netflix-clone/README.md

 # netflix clone
- this repository contains all the detailed process for making a netflix clone
+This repository contains all the detailed process for making a netflix clone.